We are strongly yes-www. (There used to be a site in favor of no-www, but it went away. I guess yes-www is winning.)

 - It creates noncanonical URLs for your site.

-It is highly desirable to have one URL for each page, for purposes of bookmarking, etc. Having multiple valid URLs for the same page (e.g. https://example.org/about-us and https://www.example.org/about-us) makes your site look less popular, for example in search engine rankings. - It is less reliable.
+It is highly desirable to have one URL for each page for purposes of bookmarking, etc. Having multiple valid URLs for the same page (e.g., https://example.org/about-us and https://www.example.org/about-us) makes your site look less popular, for example, in search engine rankings. - It is less reliable.

 DNS CNAME records cannot be used with bare domain names.
-With our service, this is really only an issue with third-party DNS, but if you're doing that with example.com, it's not as effective for load balancing and fault tolerance as doing it the "right" way. - It becomes hopelessly confusing if you have (or might ever
+With our service, this is only an issue with third-party DNS, but if you're doing that with example.com, it's not as effective for load balancing and fault tolerance as doing it the "right" way. - It becomes hopelessly confusing if you have (or might ever

-have) more than one web site under the domain.
+have) more than one website under the domain.

 Which site does example.com refer to?
 The "most important" one?
 Get ready for a knife fight between the site developers over whose site is the most important! - One name should do one thing.

-Despite the drawbacks, this is something that visitors to your site expect to work and we know that.
+Despite the drawbacks, this is something that visitors to your site expect to work, and we know that.

 The best compromise is to redirect visitors from example.com to your www.example.com alias.
 To do that, add both www.example.com and example.com as aliases to your site and (unless you are using WordPress) enable canonical name redirection.
-If you are using WordPress, it will manage your host names automatically, and you should leave canonical name redirection off (the default).
+If you are using WordPress, it will manage your hostnames automatically, and you should leave canonical name redirection off (the default).

 If you're sure you're an exception, apply these recommendations in reverse to direct visitors from www.example.com to example.com.